aristoteleo/pantheon-cli/README.md

 ![](assets/feature_2.jpg)

-- In Pantheon-CLI, all variable keep in the environment we have broken through the limitations of traditional programming.
+- In Pantheon-CLI, all variables are kept in the environment.
+We have broken through the limitations of traditional programming.
 You can enter natural language at any time to program, and the CLI will automatically generate Python/R/Julia code to run.
-- This is the world’s first Agent with variable support.
+- This is the world’s first Agent CLI with variable support.
 During the coding process, you can input natural language at any time, and Pantheon-CLI will automatically carry out any analysis you want.

 ### 3.3 MCP Integration